WSU Special Events Hotel

 Check-in begins at 3pm.

 Please check-in with the McEachern Hall desk staff when you arrive.
-You will receive your keys, and stay information at that time. printable map
+You will receive your keys, and stay information at that time.
+Keys can only be signed for by individuals 18 years or older. printable map

 The lobby and desk are open Thursdays: 8am-7pm, Fridays: 8am-10pm, Saturdays: 10am-7pm, and Sundays: 10am-7pm.